KxSystems/docs/docs/ml/toolkit/utilities/metric.md

 # <i class="fa fa-share-alt"></i> Metrics

-The toolkit contains an extensive list of commonly used metrics for the evaluating the performance of machine learning algorithms.
+The toolkit contains an extensive list of commonly used metrics for the evaluating the performance of machine-learning algorithms.
 These cover the testing of both regression and classification results.

 <i class="fab fa-github"></i>
 [KxSystems/ml/util/metrics.q](https://github.com/kxsystems/ml/util/metrics.q)

-The following functions are those at present that are contained within the `metrics.q` file of the machine learning toolkit.
+The following functions are those at present that are contained within the `metrics.q` file of the Machine Learning Toolkit.

 ```txt
 Statistical analysis metrics